UCR-Robotics/ee144/docs/lab2.rst

     touch open_loop.py
     gedit open_loop.py

 - Please copy and paste the following code, then save and close it.
-If you are using M1/M2, please replace the first line of the code with python3.
+If you are using M1/M2, please replace the first line of the code with python3 and the ROS Topic with "cmd_vel".

   .. literalinclude:: ../scripts/open_loop.py
     :language: python